andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 In the screen teacher pressed 'w' to see the app on the web.

+He also instructed us to download the Expo app in Google Play to see the app in an Android cellphone.

 # Links passed in complementary materials section